- #1 - Assess your affordability and credit history

 Tip 1: If you’re worried about getting a home loan approved, you should get prequalified.
-Not only does this give you security, but allows you to negotiate with more power!
+Not only does this give you security, but it allows you to negotiate with more power!

 Getting prequalified requires filling out a simple application and gives you access to exactly what to expect in terms of the deal, bond cost and interest rate.

 It may be tempting to take the full amount approved by the bank, but remember that this would mean that your bond repayments will be reaching the limit of your financial borrowing capacity.

 Choosing a smaller amount means that it will take longer to repay the bond, but at least it makes the monthly instalments far more affordable!

 It is advisable to go for the lowest loan amount you can afford, as it will leave space for unpredictable interest rates increases and ensure that you always have enough money for your monthly payment.

 Tip 2: Whatever decision you end up making depends entirely on your personal situation and should be based on the following:

 - Would you rather be cautious and sure that you are able to pay your bond without being put under financial pressure?

 - Is this the best time for you to be buying a home?

 - Are you financially stable?